apache/struts-site/source/getting-started/form-tags.md

 * Will be replaced with the ToC, excluding a header {:toc}

-The example code for this tutorial, form_tags, can be checked out from [https://github.com/apache/struts-examples](https://github.com/apache/struts-examples).
+The example code for this tutorial, **form-tags**, can be checked out from [struts-examples](https://github.com/apache/struts-examples).

 ## Introduction